Should We All Be Wearing Masks In Public? Health Experts Revisit The Question

 "Face masks will be most effective at slowing the spread of SARS-CoV-2 if they are widely used, because they may help prevent people who are asymptomatically infected from transmitting the disease unknowingly," Gottlieb wrote.
 Gottlieb points to South Korea and Hong Kong — two places that were shown to manage their outbreaks successfully and where face masks are used widely.

 A prominent public health leader in China also argues for widespread use of masks in public.
 The director general of the Chinese Center for Disease Control and Prevention, George Gao, told Science that the U.S. and Europe are making a "big mistake" with people not wearing masks during this pandemic.
-Specifically, he says, mask use helps tamp down the risk presented by people who may be infected but aren't yet showing symptoms.
+Specifically, he said, mask use helps tamp down the risk presented by people who may be infected but aren't yet showing symptoms.

 If those people wear masks, "it can prevent droplets that carry the virus from escaping and infecting others," Gao told Science.